 As briefly noted, there are three classifications of research designs.
-These may also be considered three approaches to obtaining empirical knowledge [2; 15; 95; 96]:
+These may also be considered three approaches to obtaining empirical knowledge [2; 15; 95; 96; 187; 188]:

 - Quantitative approach: This approach employs deductive logic to obtain knowledge and arrive at conclusions.
-The focus is on breaking social phenomenon down into quantifiable or measurable terms.
+According to this approach, there is one single objective truth or reality that can be measured or quantified.
+In other words, the focus is on breaking social phenomenon down into quantifiable or measurable terms.
 The researcher identifies hypotheses with embedded variables.
 It is assumed that these variables or concepts can be observed and measured.
 The researcher may then carefully collect data in a controlled situation to either accept or reject the hypotheses set forth.
 It is guided by a research tradition called logical positivism. - Qualitative approach: This method uses inductive logic to gather data and focuses on understanding social phenomenon from the reality of the people who live it.
 Concepts that are examined are broadly identified, as it is assumed that they cannot be easily measured or quantified.
+Qualitative researchers argue that there is no single objective reality; instead, reality is considered subjective.
+As such, social phenomena are context bound and value-laden.
 It is guided by a research tradition called interpretivism. - Mixed methods approach: This method, as the term implies, employs features of both quantitative and qualitative methods.
 Some argue that mixed methods can yield a richer understanding of a particular social phenomenon, as the use of multiple methods may allow for more details to be elicited.